-• A NOKSYMDISF The dynamical matrices $\{\mathbf{W}^k\}$ in reciprocal space are not factorized according to the irreducible representations of the Space Group when diagonalized.
-Phonons are not labeled according to symmetry. • A PDOS Phonon density of states is computed.
-To make the reciprocal space sampling denser and the resulting PDOS curve smoother, the IN- TERPHESS (and WANG for polar materials) sub-keywords can be used. • NUMA NBIN Maximum frequency considered (value in cm -1 ).
-Number of intervals in which the frequency range $0 < \omega <$ NUMAX is partitioned for the representation of the PDOS.
-LPRO 0 No projected atomic DOS.
-1 Projected atomic DOS enabled. • A BANDS Phonon bands calculation for plotting purposes.
+• A NOKSYMDISP The dynamical matrices {Wk} in reciprocal space are not factorized according to the irreducible representations of the Space Group when diagonalized.
+Phonons are not labeled according to symmetry.

+• A BANDS Phonon bands calculation for plotting purposes.
 Phonon bands are sampled along given directions in reciprocal space.
-Data is stored in file fort.25 for plotting.
+Data is stored in files fort.25 (Crgra format) and PHONBANDS.DAT (xmgrace format).
 Note: BANDS implies NOKSYMDISP . • ISS Shrinking factor in terms of which the coordinates of the extremes of the segments are expressed.
 NSUB NLINE Total number of k points along each of the lines in the path.
-Number of lines in reciprocal space to be explored. • I1,I2,I3 Integers that define the starting point of the line (I1/ISS $\mathbf{b}1$ +I2/ISS $\mathbf{b}2$ +I3/ISS $\mathbf{b}3$ ), with $\mathbf{b}1$ , $\mathbf{b}2$ , $\mathbf{b}3$ reciprocal lattice vectors.
-J1,J2,J3 Integers that define the final point of the line (J1/ISS $\mathbf{b}1$ +J2/ISS $\mathbf{b}2$ +J3/ISS $\mathbf{b}3$ ) with $\mathbf{b}1, \mathbf{b}2, \mathbf{b}3$ reciprocal lattice vectors. if ISS = 0 then add NLINE records • LABELA Label of the starting point of the line (see tables 9.1 and 9.2 below for a legend).
-LABELB Label of the final point of the line (see tables 9.1 and 9.2 below for a legend). • A INTERPHESS Activates the Hessian Fourier interpolation that permits the calcula- tion of vibration frequencies on a denser set of points in reciprocal space.
-This option has to be used only if the starting supercell (SC) is sufficiently large (radius $\approx 10\text{-}15$ Å) so that any quantum contribution to the energy second derivatives vanishes within it.
-This keyword has to be combined with the keyword LRFC if long-range electrostatic contributions to the energy exist (ionic crystals). • $L'm m = 1, \dots, D$ where $D$ is the dimensionality of the system: 1, 2, 3 for 1D, 2D, 3D periodic systems.
+Number of lines in reciprocal space to be explored. if ISS > 0 then • I1,I2,I3 add NLINE records Integers that define the starting point of the line (I1/ISS $b_1$ +I2/ISS J1,J2,J3 $\mathbf{b}2 + I3/ISS \ \mathbf{b}3$ ), with $\mathbf{b}1, \mathbf{b}2, \mathbf{b}3$ reciprocal lattice vectors.
+Integers that define the final point of the line (J1/ISS $\mathbf{b}1 + J2/ISS \mathbf{b}2 + J3/ISS \mathbf{b}3$ ) with $\mathbf{b}1, \mathbf{b}2, \mathbf{b}3$ reciprocal lattice vectors. add NLINE records • LABELA Label of the starting point of the line (see tables 14.1 and 14.2 below for a legend).
+LABELB Label of the final point of the line (see tables 14.1 and 14.2 below for a legend). • A INTERPHESS Activates the Hessian Fourier interpolation that permits the calcula- tion of vibration frequencies on a denser set of points in reciprocal space.
+This option has to be used only if the starting supercell (SC) is sufficiently large (radius $\approx 10\text{-}15 \text{ Å}$ ) so that any quantum contribution to the energy second derivatives vanishes within it.
+This keyword has to be combined with the keyword WANG if long-range electrostatic contributions to the energy exist (ionic crystals). • $L'm m = 1, \dots, D$ where $D$ is the dimensionality of the system: 1, 2, 3 for 1D, 2D, 3D periodic systems.
 These three integers are the expansion parameters IPRINT of the starting SC.
 0 Output printings disabled for each k -point.
-1 Output printings active for each k -point.

-1 HILDIG • A WANG For 3D systems only.
+1 Output printings active for each k -point. • A WANG For 3D systems only.
 Used in combination with INTERPHESS , BANDS and PDOS when dealing with polar materials, activates the correction to the dynamical matrices to take into account the long range Coulomb interactions.
-The mixed-space approach as pro- posed by Wang and coworkers [180] is implemented.
-Born tensor charges are read from the external file BORN.DAT which is obtained by performing a $\Gamma$ only vibrational frequencies calculation with IR intensities active (see INTENS subkeyword, page 150). • $$ TENS(1:9) Dielectric tensor matrix TENS (3x3 elements, input by rows: 9 reals (3D).
+The mixed-space approach as pro- posed by Wang and coworkers [283] is implemented.
+Born tensor charges are read from the external file BORN.DAT which is obtained by performing a $\Gamma$ only vibrational frequencies calculation with IR intensities active (see INTENS subkeyword, page 220). • TENS(1:9) Dielectric tensor matrix TENS (3x3 elements, input by rows: 9 reals (3D).
+Can be obtained with a CPHF calculation (see page 270).

-7 - Anisotropic Displacement Parameters (ADP)
+8.9 Anisotropic Displacement Parameters (ADP)